 Some hardware stores sell a small model which uses butane canisters (the same things you use in those small portable camping stoves).
 I have not had experience using one of these, but there is no reason why they wouldn't work effectively.

-We have a larger weed burner, (pictured here) which attaches to a normal gas bottle with a hose.
+We have a larger weed burner at home, (pictured here) which attaches to a normal gas bottle with a hose.
 The brand is a "Weed Dragon".
 Made in the USA, they are available online in a number of models.
-The basic one (which we have) is under $100, and will last a lifetime.

 7. Organic Sprays